Bread Tie Prototype

 thingiverse

-This is a proof of concept test for a sort of spring loaded bread wrapper tie.
-Overview and Background Assembly Instructions 1) Print the attached model with support, yielding a large cylinder with 2 small pins, and a smaller cylinder.
-2) Remove all of the support material. when complete the small cylinder should easily slide though the large cylinder.
-3) Bend one leg straight of a 35 mm paper clip.
-With small pliers bend the tip of that leg 90 degrees for a length of about 2 milimeters.
-It will act as a hook to pull the rubber band through the 3 mm holes.
-4) Put the small cylinder in the large cylinder and align the 3 mm holes, so that the small cylinder sticks up above the large cylinder.
-5) Put the papper clip leg through the holes so it pops out the other side.
+This is a proof of concept test for a type of spring-loaded bread wrapper tie.
+Overview and Background Assembly Instructions 1) Print the attached model with support, resulting in a large cylinder with 2 small pins, and a smaller cylinder.
+2) Remove all support material when complete, ensuring the small cylinder slides easily through the large cylinder.
+3) Bend one leg straight of a 35mm paper clip.
+With pliers, bend the tip 90 degrees for a length of about 2 millimeters, creating a hook to pull the rubber band through the 3mm holes.
+4) Place the small cylinder in the large cylinder and align the 3mm holes so the small cylinder sticks up above the large cylinder.
+5) Insert the paper clip leg through the holes, allowing it to pop out the other side.
 6) Hang the rubber band on the hook.
-7) Pull the rubber band half way into the cylinders.
-8) With your fingers, hook the rubber band around the pin.
-9) pull the hook the rest of the way through the cylinders.
-10) Pull the hook up, and hook the end of the rubber band around the other pin.
-11) Remove the hook from the rubber band.
-The print should be functional at that point.
-Lesson Plan and Activity blank Materials Needed I used these bands to be the spring. http://www.kmart.com/goody-ouchless-girls-clear-mini-elastics-100-pcs/p-038W006389924001P one large metal paper clip, with a very slight bend near the end . http://i62.tinypic.com/dx1qp0.jpg Duration of Lesson blank Preparation blank Rubric and Assessment blank References blank
+7) Pull the rubber band halfway into the cylinders.
+8) Hook the rubber band around the pin with your fingers.
+9) Pull the hook the rest of the way through the cylinders.
+10) Pull the hook up and hook the end of the rubber band around the other pin.
+11) Remove the hook from the rubber band, and the print should be functional at this point.
+Lesson Plan and Activity Materials Needed These bands serve as the spring. http://www.kmart.com/goody-ouchless-girls-clear-mini-elastics-100-pcs/p-038W006389924001P One large metal paper clip with a slight bend near the end is required. http://i62.tinypic.com/dx1qp0.jpg Duration of Lesson Preparation Rubric and Assessment References

 With this file you will be able to print Bread Tie Prototype with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Bread Tie Prototype.